medialab/bulgur/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Bulgur which the suggestion is related to.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Bulgur users and isn't something that can or should be implemented as a [community package](#atom-and-packages).
+* **Explain why this enhancement would be useful** to most Bulgur users.

 # Contributing to the code : guidelines & information